kshashwat007/todolist-test/README.md

 # todolist-test
 This project was bootstrapped with Expo for React-Native.
+It is a test project to strengthen my react-native skills

 ## Available Scripts